 At Gilbert + Tobin, pro bono is a vital part of what we do and who we are.
 It has been a feature of our practice since the firm’s beginning in 1988, and in 1996 we became the first firm in Australia to appoint a full-time, in house pro bono lawyer.
 Our pro bono team has grown with the firm and we now have two pro bono partners, Michelle Hannon and Anne Cregan, who work alongside three full-time lawyers.
 Whilst we have a dedicated pro bono team, all lawyers in the firm provide legal representation and advice to a range of marginalised and disadvantaged people and organisations.
-In 2015-16, the firm completed more than 19,454 hours of pro bono work at an average of 65.3 hours per lawyer.
+In 2017-18, the firm completed more than 21,314 hours of pro bono work at an average of 62.3 hours per lawyer, conservatively valued at $10.4M.

 Our pro bono work has a particular focus on assisting Indigenous people and communities, people with disabilities and refugees.
 We undertake work in a range of areas including discrimination, employment, housing and asylum matters.
 Our lawyers travel across the country to assist people in need and to provide personal, face-to-face legal services.